 1988: New Gloucester Preservation Trust founded.
 The Trust took no deeds until three in 1991: a conservation easement on Collyer Brook in Gray related to the McKin site, a donation of the original parcel creating today’s Intervale Preserve, and a trail easement on an isolated piece of the old Interurban line.

 1989: Pownal Land Trust founded, leading to five expansions of Bradbury Mountain State Park beginning in 1990.
 Scroll below for more Pownal Land Trust history.

 1990: Yarmouth Land Trust founded.
-The first conservation deed on what is now the Littlejohn Island Preserve was accepted in 1990.
+The first conservation deed — a conservation easement on a portion of what is now the Littlejohn Island Preserve — was accepted in 1990.

 1992: Friends of the Royal River founded.